Assembly Halls in Hoi An

 Photo: tourdulich.org.vn

-Among the five assembly halls in Hoi An, Fujian Assembly Hall is greatest and most famous.
-It’s located at 46 Tran Phu St.
+Among the five assembly halls in Hoi An, the Fujian Assembly Hall stands out as the largest and most visited.
+It is located at 46 Tran Phu Street.

-Trung Hoa Assembly Hall (Ngu Bang Assembly Hall) is the oldest among these five, which is now at 64 Tran Phu St. It worships Goddess Thien Hau.
+The Trung Hoa Assembly Hall, also known as the Ngu Bang Assembly Hall, is the oldest of the five, situated at 64 Tran Phu Street, and is dedicated to the worship of the Goddess Thien Hau.

-The Ghaozhou Hall (Trieu Chau) (also called Ong Bon or Am Ban Pagoda) is located in the 157 Nguyen Duy Hieu Street, near Fujian Assembly Hall.
-It’s dedicated to General Phuc Ba (Bon Dau Quan), a god of mastering waters.
+The Ghaozhou Hall, often referred to as Trieu Chau or Ong Bon (Am Ban Pagoda), is found at 157 Nguyen Duy Hieu Street, near the Fujian Assembly Hall.
+This hall honors General Phuc Ba (Bon Dau Quan), a deity associated with water management.

 How To Get There

-Tran Phu Street is the center of the town hence there’s no difficulty finding it.
-Your entrance ticket to Hoi An allows admission to one of these 5 assembly halls.
-However, some do not have ticket-takers, so it's up to you to wander around.
-Travelling by bike or walking is the best way to discover the town.
+Since Tran Phu Street is located in the heart of Hoi An, finding it is quite easy.
+Your entrance ticket to Hoi An typically includes admission to one of these assembly halls.
+However, note that some halls do not have ticket-takers, allowing for casual exploration.
+Biking or walking is recommended to fully immerse yourself in the charm of the town while visiting these historical sites.

 Useful Information